-Add-button-to-exp-window - this function takes several keyword parameters and places a button in the current experiment window.
-The return value is a button object which is appropriate for the current experiment window.
-The :text parameter specifies the text to display on the button and defaults to "Ok".
+The :text parameter must be a string and specifies the text to display on the button and it defaults to "Ok".
 The :x and :y parameters specify the pixel coordinate of the upper-left corner of the button and each defaults to 0.
 The :height and :width parameters specify the size of the button in pixels, and :height defaults to 18 and :width defaults to 60.
 The :action parameter specifies a function to be called when this button is pressed and defaults to nil (no function to call).
 When provided, that function will be called with the button object itself as the only parameter.
 The :color parameter specifies a background color for the button, and defaults to gray.
 When specifying a color for buttons in visible windows one may not actually see the color displayed because of issues with the Lisp or OS being used, but the model will see the appropriate color regardless of what is shown on the display.